 What Do You Think Is Hot eCommerce?

-Let’s take Amazon, the whole FBA (Fulfilled by Amazon) is great if you want to build a brand, but you going to burn some capital to do it.
+Let’s take Amazon, you want be the next Jeff Bezos, the whole FBA (Fulfilled by Amazon) is great if you want to build a brand, but you going to burn some capital to do it.
 We’re talking at least $10,000 to $20,000 and that’s if you do most of the work yourself.
 Can it be done?
 Heck yeah, I know people that build their whole brands around it, it just takes learning curve and capital.

 Yes, the over popular store, or rather discount chain with 160+ location is the basis for what Aidan Booth and Steve Clayton achieved with the system.
 Here’s a look inside one of those stores.

 Doesn’t look like much?
 Honestly, it reminds me of the tiny shops in Chinatown or $0.99 stores we have in the US, but at much bigger scale.
 We’re talking everything from food items to snowmobiles few steps apart.
 It’s total chaos, but is there a genius inside the madness, or madness inside the genius?

 I would be on the first one as the store is famous around the world, one location even includes a roller coaster in the store, and make billions of dollars in profit.
 I guess they are doing something right.

 Let’s Take It To The Kibo Eclipse Level